Home

 February 2025: Gan Zhang published a research article on wind energy and energy risks in Environmental Research Letters.
 Bloomberg reported the findings.

-January 2025: Gan Zhang gave a research presentation at the Vecchi group at Princeton University.
+January 2025: Gan Zhang gave an informal research presentation at the Vecchi group at Princeton University.

 January 2025: Gan Zhang gave presentations on tropical cyclone activity and wind energy at the annual meeting of the American Meteorological Society (https://annual.ametsoc.org/index.cfm/2025/).
 He will contribute as a session co-chair and a panelist on climate-linked economics.